devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## Configuring for coverage

 We want to see how much of our service code is covered by our test.
-We do this by added the Jest config `jest.config.json` file and setting `collectCoverage` to true.
+We do this by adding the Jest config `jest.config.json` file and setting `collectCoverage` to true.

 ```json
 {